romhack/griever.magicteam-CMS/README.md

 griever.magicteam-CMS
 =====================

 Tiny CMS written in PHP for my blog at griever.magicteam.net.
-Minimalistic and not save.
-Use it on your own risk.
+Minimalistic and not safe.
+Use it at your own risk.